N-pro/datalisa-desktop/README.md

 # datalisa-desktop
- the destop client of datalisa.
+ the desktop client of datalisa